Real raises $10M from Lightspeed, Megan Rapinoe and others to rethink therapy – TechCrunch

 Rapinoe is but one of the big names invested in Real.
 She is joined by Gwyneth Paltrow and Eric Kendricks.

-Kendricks explained that he had never been averse to therapy but that he learned a lot after meeting his now-fiance and hearing about her struggles and the struggles of her family, which has dealt with a variety of mental health issues.
+Kendricks explained that he had never been averse to therapy but that he learned a lot after meeting his now-fiancé and hearing about her struggles and the struggles of her family, which has dealt with a variety of mental health issues.

-“Everything was going was going well for me,” he said.
+“Everything was going well for me,” he said.
 “I was always playing well in the field, and financially, I’m making more money than when I was a kid.
 But I did have moments where I was questioning myself and in my head a lot and it’s kind of a weird feeling.
 I had to take a step back and I realized that I was going through a little bit of something.
-But based on the conversations I had with my fiance, I used my resources to to find the help that I needed and it was amazing.”
+But based on the conversations I had with my fiancé, I used my resources to find the help that I needed and it was amazing.”

 He explained that the shift in society’s mentality around mental health has paved the way for a product like Real, which is a more proactive and preventative approach to mental wellness.

 But Real has also been able to react quickly to big events in our world.
-The company has launched a product called Real to the People, which offers free access to the platform during moments of crisis, including the COVID-19 pandemic, the murder of George Floyd, and most recently, the spike in anti-Asian hate crimes.
+The company has launched a product called Real to the People, which offers free access to the platform during moments of crisis, including the COVID-19 pandemic, the murder of George Floyd and, most recently, the spike in anti-Asian hate crimes.

 Nicole Quinn, partner at Lightspeed, explained that the firm has had an interest in the mental health space for a long time.
 In fact, LSVP is an investor in Calm.